-The subject property is zoned 'Highway Commercial Two (C) - Special Section 349 (HC2-349)' in the City of Brampton Zoning By-law 270-2004, as amended.
-As such, a Zoning By-law Amendment is required to permit the proposed residential development.
+The property is zoned 'Highway Commercial Two - Special Section 349' (HC2-349) by By-law 270-2004, as amended.
+This zone permits a dining room restaurant, a community club, a community centre, banquet hall and purposes accessory to the other permitted purposes.
+A Zoning By-law Amendment is required to permit the proposed development.